o-o-overflow/dc2021q-tiamat-public/README.md

 ```

+To build qemooo, you will need to clone https://github.com/o-o-overflow/qemooo
+In the `service/src` folder and then build a container using the `cjbuilder.dockerfile`

 # Bugs
 To complete the challenge, it is necessary to figure out how qemooo implements the various architectures and find the bugs that result from the interaction between them.